 Report: 500 ineligible voters cast ballots in North Carolina

-North Carolina elections officials found that about 500 ineligible voters cast ballots in the 2016 general election - but not enough to change the outcome of any race, according to an audit released Friday.
-The State Board of Elections report said the 508 cases - the vast majority active felons - represented a small fraction of the 4.8 million ballots cast.
+In this Oct.
+20, 2016 file photo, voters line up during early voting at Chavis Community Center in Raleigh, N.C.
+According to an audit released Friday, April 21, 2017, North Carolina elections officials found that about 500 ineligible voters cast ballots in the 2016 general election - but not enough to change the outcome of any race.

 Add your comments below